 - Health insurance.
 Your average claims and usage will vary.
 Add up all your medical expenses for the last 3 years and add them up.
 Also, consider if you may have additional expenses in the coming year.

 Keep in mind that you need to be able to pay the deductible.
 If the deductible will cause a significant strain on your savings or is just not available, then you may need to figure out how to pay the higher premium for a lower deductible policy until you can build up your savings fund.
-Don’t insure losses that you can predict and afford to pay.
+Don’t insure losses that you can predict and can afford to pay out-of-pocket.
 The key is to strike a balance between premium savings and claims costs.
 The challenge comes in determining where that equilibrium is.
 Most people choose deductibles in very unscientific ways.
 As well, most deductibles are probably at levels that don’t achieve the best possible cost of risk.
 The cost of risk, for the purposes of determining deductibles, is the cost of paying insurance premiums and claims below the deductible.